quixio/template-prometheus-monitoring/pushgateway-proxy/README.md

-# Prometheus Push Gateway Proxy
+# Prometheus Pushgateway Proxy

 This service provides a way for applications to publish metric data to `Prometheus` through an authenticated public HTTP endpoint.

-It is a Flask app that simply forwards its traffic to an actual `Prometheus Push Gateway` instance, which is scraped from periodically with `Prometheus`.
+It is a Flask app that simply forwards its traffic to an actual `Prometheus Pushgateway` instance, which is scraped from periodically with `Prometheus`.

 ## How to Use